wuxxin/welltrack/dev/development.md

 User prefers long dates to be formatted as 'Weekday Day.Month.Year' in German (e.g., 'Montag 29.9.2025').

-- avoid using formal personal pronouns like 'Sie' or 'Du' in the documentation, preferring a neutral tone.
+Avoid using formal personal pronouns like 'Sie' or 'Du' in the documentation, preferring a neutral tone.

+### Main Welltrack Webapp

+The application is a single-page application (SPA) contained entirely within src/welltrack/welltrack.html.

+The application uses localStorage for all data storage, making it a client-side-only application with no backend.

+Dependencies like Tailwind CSS, Chart.js, and date-fns are loaded via CDNs.

-### Architecture
+#### Architecture

 A data 'slot' for mood or pain is defined as all entries of that type within a 10-minute window, calculated backwards from the most recent entry in a given set.

-### Welltrack-Lab - Interactive Marimo Python Webapp

-Files:

-- src/welltrack_lab/: Welltrack Lab - Python Library and Tools
-- scripts/welltrack-lab.py: Welltrack Lab - Interactive Marimo main file

-### Example Data Creation for import in Welltrack - Python script

-Files:

-- scripts/create-sample-data.py: python script to create example data for welltrack.html to import

-### build and config files

-- Makefile:
-- mkdocs.yml: mkdocs configuration
-- pyproject.toml: dependencies for interactive marimo, testing and mkdocs build

 ## Python Style & Conventions